 2. Borax is a natural weed killer that’s easy to sprinkle on unwanted greens.

-Use the natural powder for more than cleaning your clothes.
-Be careful not to use it near flowers or vegetables, as it will damage growth of those too.
+Borax is a lot more useful than for just cleaning your clothes.
+The pH in this homemade weed and grass killer is high enough that it will kill the vegetation it comes in contact with.
+Be careful not to use it near flowers or vegetables, as it will damage the growth of those too.

 That’s not all Borax can do; there are so many legit ways to use Borax around the house!

 3. Douse weeds between concrete or bricks with lemon juice — another natural weed killer.